codersonet/Nexvya/README.md

 ## Contact

-For any questions, feedback, or suggestions, please contact us at [truecare@veritasya.in](mailto:sonnetspprt@gmail.com). founder and CEO of The Veritasya [codersonet.github](https://github.com/codersonet/).
+For any questions, feedback, or suggestions, please contact us at [truecare@veritasya.in](mailto:sonnetspprt@gmail.com).
+Founder and CEO of The Veritasya [codersonet.github](https://github.com/codersonet/).